 Daily Schedule – 9am – Opening Assembly

 9:30-11:30 – Instrument Instruction.
-At registration, campers will select their top 3 instrument choices from bass, guitar, drums, vocals, and if an instructor is available; keys.
+At registration, campers will select their top 3 instrument choices from bass, guitar, drums, and vocals.
 Instrument placement is first come, first serve, but we do our very best to place them in 1 of their 3 choices.
 We cannot guarantee instrument selection for any camper.

 11:30-12:30 – Lunch

 Campers MUST bring their own lunch to camp.
-A water bottle with their name on it is also highly encouraged.
+A water bottle with their name on it is also required to ensure camper’s stay hydrated and we reduce waste production.
 Snack is provided in the afternoon, but sometimes campers get hungry before or after lunch, so packing extra snacks is encouraged.

-Several days of the week we feature a local female-led band led at lunchtime in order to provide our campers with local role models and expose them to our vital Portland music scene.
+Several days of the week we feature a local female-led band at lunchtime in order to provide our campers with local role models and expose them to our vibrant Portland music scene.

 4:30-5:00 – Closing Assembly